pleonova/real-estate/README.md

 - Select multiple colors by holding down your mouse (or the Shift button)
 - Use a lasso to select houses in a particular region and update the bar chart below

-**Bar Chart: Monthly Aggregate Sales (with Median and Average)**<br/>
-- All the houses are ordered from highest to lowest each month including a Median cost as well as Average.
-- Clicking on any one home will in the bar chart will highlight it on the map (click on a white space in the bar graph to remove the temporary filter and see all the homes again)

 **Bubble Size: Square Foot Radius - 2 Types**<br/>
 Explore how big the house is relative to the lot size.
 - The outer faint circle represents the lot square footage